China–Kazakhstan relations: Republican China

+However, following the rise of the Kuomintang and Chiang Kai-shek's ascension to power, relations between Chinese and Kazakhs deteriorated greatly because the Chinese viewed them with suspicion due to their affinity with the Uyghurs, who were descended from Turkic Karluks.
+This resulted in the Xinjiang Wars, which Kazakhs and Kyrgyz took part in the Kumul Rebellion, with massacres from both sides.
+Around the same time, Joseph Stalin deliberately starved million of Kazakhs to death, forcing Kazakhs to flee to Xinjiang, only to be again massacred by Han and Hui Chinese warlords, who viewed them with contempt.

+At the waning days of the Republican era, Osman Batur emerged as the chief of Kazakh people in their struggle against Chinese rule in Xinjiang, before being killed in 1951; this issue has since remained sensitive in China and there have been censorship of the matter to even today.

+Early PRC

+Kazakhs were recognised as one of China's national minorities after Mao Zedong proclaimed the foundation of the People's Republic in 1949, but Kazakh livelihood was quickly decimated and undermined during the Yi–Ta incident and later Cultural Revolution, which many Kazakhs were killed or fled the country to the Soviet Union.
+Kazakh living conditions would gradually improve under the lead of Deng Xiaoping, who ushered an era of economic reforms across the nation.

 Political relations

 Kyrgyz deliver a white horse as a gift to the Qianlong Emperor of China (1757), soon after the Qing conquest of Xinjiang.
 Soon, intensive trade started in Kulja and Chuguchak, Kyrgyz horses, sheep and goats being traded for Chinese silk and cotton fabrics.

 The railway crossing from China to Kazakshtan between Alashankou and Dostyk.
 Around 10 million ton of rail freight crosses the border here annually.

 Kazakhstan is China's key partner in the Central Asian region due to its location, size, and substantial energy resources.
 Kazakh political elites portray cooperation with China in a positive light, which has also helped increase favorable public sentiment in Kazakhstan.

 The People's Republic of China and Kazakhstan formed diplomatic relations on January 3, 1992, on the same day that the Kazakh government expressed support for the one-China policy and opposition to the East Turkestan independence movement.
 The two nations inherited a border dispute from the relations of China and the USSR, which they addressed with their first boundary agreement in April 1994, a supplementary agreement in September, 1997, and their second supplementary boundary agreement in July 1998 to mark their 1700 km shared border.

 In 1993, the First President of Kazakhstan Nursultan Nazarbayev made an official visit to Beijing at the invitation of the then-Chinese President and CCP General Secretary Jiang Zemin.
 Since then, the leaders of China and Kazakhstan have frequently exchanged high-level official visits.
 In 1996, both nations became co-founders of the Shanghai Cooperation Organisation.
 New Kazakh President Kassym-Jomart Tokayev was educated in China.
+In 2005, both countries declared a strategic partnership.